 Mr. Watters was elected to his first term on the El Camino Hospital Board on May 21, 2019, and is now serving his second term, which expires on June 30, 2024.
 He is a member of the Governance Committee and Chair of the Finance Committee.

 Mr. Watters has more than 25 years of experience in business management and consulting for McKinsey & Company across various industries throughout the world.
 In addition, he has served on the boards of several nonprofits and corporations, including the American Leadership Forum Silicon Valley, The Tech Museum of Innovation, United Way Silicon Valley, and the Markkula Center for Applied Ethics at Santa Clara University.
 He earned a bachelor's degree in engineering from the University of Michigan and a Master's of Business Administration from Stanford University.

 John Zoglin* leads Performance Analytics for the Medicare Acquisition Marketing Team at Blue Shield of California.
 He was first appointed to the District Board in 2007, reappointed in 2008, and publicly elected to his second full term in 2012.
 He began his third four-year term in December 2016 and was publicly elected for his fourth four-year term in December 2020.

-Mr. Zoglin currently serves as a member of the Investment Committee and the chair of the Finance Committee.
-He follows his father in service to El Camino Hospital; Dr. Stanton Zoglin served as the hospital's chief of staff in the early 1960s.
+Mr. Zoglin currently serves as a member of the Investment Committee and Quality, Patient Care and Patient Experience Committee.
+He follows his father in service to El Camino Health; Dr. Stanton Zoglin served as the hospital's chief of staff in the early 1960s.
 Mr. Zoglin earned a bachelor's degree in economics from Harvard University and a Master of Business Administration from Stanford Graduate School of Business.